yeldanasadykova/yeldanaSadykova/README.md

 ### What's Happening?

-🔍 Job: Currently seeking my first job in IT as a Software Tester.
+🔍 Job: Working on exciting projects at AWebSys.

-📚 Studying: Enrolled in a comprehensive Software Testing course on Udemy to enhance my skills and knowledge.
+📚 Studying: I'm in the process of mastering Azure DevOps, exploring its capabilities to enhance our development and testing workflows.

-🔎 Exploring Testing Techniques: Learning various testing methodologies, test case design, and bug tracking.

-🌟 Goal: Securing a position in a dynamic team where I can contribute as a skilled Software Tester.
+🔎 Exploring: I'm currently honing my skills in manual and automated testing, ensuring the quality and reliability of our projects.

+🌟 Goal: It is not just identify issues but contribute towards building seamless user experiences by advocating for quality at every stage.

-💬 Ask me about: My experience in software testing, my coursework, or tips for landing your first job in the industry.
+💬 Ask me about: My experience in testing, my coursework, or tips for landing your first job in the industry.

-🌱 Growing in the Field: Passionate about continuous learning and staying updated with emerging trends in software testing.

-⚡ Fun fact: I'm an avid problem-solver and love unraveling mysteries, whether it's finding bugs in software or solving challenging riddles!
+⚡ Fun fact: I believe that the best bug reports are like detective stories, where each detail leads to a clearer resolution!

 ### Socials